 If you or someone you love was treated unfairly at work or wrongfully lost a job in West Virginia due to circumstances that seemed unnatural, you should know that you aren’t alone.
 Employment laws exist to protect individuals in your situation.
-A West Virginia employment lawyer may be able to help you open a claim against your employer and give you peace of mind as well as ensure your employer doesn’t break any laws again.
+A Charleston employment lawyer may be able to help you open a claim against your employer and give you peace of mind as well as ensure your employer doesn’t break any laws again.

 At the law firm of DiPiero Simmons McGinley & Bastress, PLLC, we pursue justice for hardworking men and women in West Virginia who are mistreated by their employers.
 We file cases against employers who subject their employees to such abuses as: